Emergency Communications (Dispatch)

 - Applicant must submit an application during the open hiring period.

-- Applicant must complete and submit Personal History Statement and personal documents with the online application.
-All information shall be completed in full and resubmitted online.
+- Applicant must complete and submit Personal History Statement and personal documents.
+All information shall be completed in full.

-- Applicant must successfully complete an oral board panel review.
+- Applicant must successfully complete an oral board interview.

-- Applicant must complete a 4-hour minimum sit-in within the Public Safety Dispatch Center.
+- Applicant must complete a 4 hour minimum sit-in in the Emergency Communications Center.

-- Applicant must pass a polygraph exam, background investigation, psychological exam, health screening and drug screen.
+- Applicant must pass a health and and drug screen.

 The Personal History Statement (PHS) must be completed in full, signed by the applicant and notary where indicated and submitted no later than the date of the physical agility test.
 Other required documents must also be submitted with your PHS.
 Failing to submit the PHS and required documents in a timely manner may result in a delay or disqualification.
 A resume will not be accepted in place of a PHS.

-- Must be capable of being licensed as a Basic Telecommunications Operator by the Texas Commission on Law Enforcement (TCOLE) within one year of employment or assignment
+- Must be capable of being licensed as a Basic Telecommunications Operator by the Texas Commission on Law Enforcement (TCOLE) within six months of employment.

-- Must be licensed as a Basic Telecommunications Operator by the Texas Commission on Law Enforcement (TCOLE)
+- Must be licensed as a Telecommunications Operator by the Texas Commission on Law Enforcement (TCOLE)

-The training program for Public Safety Support Specialist is between 4 and 6 months long.
-The training consists of a one on one training environment.
-The training is hands on as well as continuing education that will be used throughout your duration as a Public Safety Support Specialist.
+The training program for Emergency Communications is between 4 and 6 months long.
+Training consists of a one on one training environment.
+The training is hands on as well as continuing education that will be used throughout your duration as a Emergency Communications Dispatcher.